Bunnings: Operations

-Since the development of the Bunnings Warehouse stores, three general operational formats exist: Bunnings Small-format Store (SFS), Bunnings Warehouse (WH) and Bunnings Trade Centre (TC).
-The smaller "Bunnings" stores stock a more limited range of hardware, whereas the larger "Bunnings Warehouses" contain a more comprehensive hardware range and garden supplies, including plants.
-The big box format accounts for 167 stores of the network of 280.
+Since the development of the Bunnings Warehouse stores, three general operational formats exist: Bunnings Small-format Store, Bunnings Warehouse and Bunnings Trade Centre.
+The small format stores stock a more limited range of hardware, whereas the larger Warehouses contain a more comprehensive hardware range and garden supplies, including plants.
+In 2025, of the 382 Bunnings stores, there were 285 warehouses, 67 small format stores, and 30 trade centres.
+The company also has wholesale operations in the Pacific Islands and a Fijian online store.

-Bunnings Warehouse offers a variety of additional services, both in-home and in-store.
+Bunnings offers a variety of additional services, both in-home and in-store.
 The in-home services are mainly installations, assembling, quotes and consultancy for multiple products.
 The in-store services include a hire shop, spare parts enquiry, colour matching, key cutting, pool water testing and gas swapping.

 Bunnings also provides gardening, craft, and woodwork do it yourself (DIY) workshops for children in-store, as well as for other groups in schools, nursing homes, and hospitals.
 The Bunnings staff are available to community groups for assistance with DIY projects.